PeterPetovits/N-Queen-Problem/README.md

 # N-Queen-Problem
-This project is about N-Queen Problem using Hill-Climbing Algorithm.
-It was about an assigment for my Artificial Intelligence cource in Uni.
+This project is about N-Queen Problem using Hill-Climbing Algorithm (Java).
+It was about an assigment for my Artificial Intelligence cource in Uni (AUEB).
 It is not perfect and definitely needs some changes, but i think is a solid first try.